 Article 1071.
 The syndicate, based on the estimated cost of major repairs and the cost of replacing the common portions, is a liquidated, short-term contingency fund dedicated solely to these repairs and replacements.
 This fund is the property of the union.

-From the certificate of condition of building, the engineer lists the major work to be undertaken in the coming years, provides the costs of this work and determines how much money the co-owners should put in their contingency fund .
+From the building condition certificate, the engineer lists the major work to be undertaken in the years to come, forecasts the costs of this work and determines how much money the co-owners should put in their contingency fund. .
 In other words, the study of the provident fund allows the syndicate of co-owners to know the amount to be collected for Condo fees.